broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

 1. `GvsCreateFilterSet` workflow
    - This step calculates features from the `alt_allele` table, and trains the VETS filtering model along with site-level QC filters and loads them into BigQuery into a series of `filter_set_*` tables.
    - See [naming conventions doc](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow) for guidance on what to use for `filter_set_name`, which you will need to keep track of for the `GvsExtractAvroFilesForHail` WDL.
 If, for some reason, this step needs to be run multiple times, be sure to use a different `filter_set_name` (the doc has guidance for this, as well).
+   - **NOTE** For the Echo callset, the `CreateFilteredScoredSNPsVCF` failed twice, needing to be rerun with first more disk and then more memory.
+Since that time the call to the underlying method has been changed, but it is possible that the future runs may also need to have additional memory or disk - in which case the defaults used by that task may need to be updated.
    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 1. `GvsExtractAvroFilesForHail` workflow
    - This workflow extracts the data in BigQuery and transforms it into Avro files in a Google bucket, incorporating the VETS filter set data.